-Project Name Description PW - Better Market Street With Phase 1, focused on the stretch between Fifth and Eighth Streets complete, future phases of the Better Market Street project will continue efforts to redesign Market Street as a more pedestrian, bicycle, and transit-oriented street.
-The full project will extend from Steuart Street in the Financial District through Octavia Boulevard.
-PW - Fourth Street Bridge Improvements Based on a 2024 engineering assessment, proposed work on the Fourth Street Bridge connecting the South of Market and Mission Bay may necessitate alterations and repairs to the southern approach, modifications to structural steel bridge members, realignment of light-rail tracks, and adjustment of the counterweights.
-PW - Hallidie Plaza This project entails major elevator and structural renovation in conjunction with attendants for operations to improve accessibility for people with disabilities and to reduce further misuse and vandalism.
-Barring a major redesign of the rest of the plaza, installation of a new ADA ramp to access the plaza levels also will be required.
-SFPUC - Strategic Distribution Investment A key priority in Power's Business Plan is the build out of SFPUC-owned distribution systems to reduce costs and ensure customer stability.
-SFPUC's first such effort was the Bay Corridor Transmission and Distribution (BCTD) project which was completed in 2024.
-However, significantly more investment is needed to meet anticipated demand over the next 10-15 years.
+Project Name Description PW - Bayview Transportation Improvements This project will rehabilitate and reconfigure the right-of-way in the in the Bayview and Hunters Point Shipyard development areas to increase roadway capacities and increase safety and accessibility.
+It will reduce truck traffic on Third Street and residential streets and develop a more direct truck route between US 101 and existing and planned development in the Bayview and Hunters Point Shipyard.
+PW - Harvey Milk Plaza This project would regrade, repave, and re-landscape the current Harvey Milk Plaza in coordination with the SFMTA Castro Station e project.
+Private fundraising and grants are expected to provide the majority of funding for this project.
+SFPUC - Strategic Distribution Investment A key priority in Power's Business Plan is build out of SFPUC-owned distribution systems in order to reduce costs and ensure customer stability.
+SFPUC's first such effort was the Bay Corridor Transmission and Distribution (BCTD) project which will be complete in 2022.
+However, significantly more investment is needed to meet anticipated demand over the next 10 - 15 years.
 In fact, Hetchy Power load growth is anticipated to more than double over this period.
 City departments are projecting substantial growth (over 200 MW) from fleet electrification (SFMTA and Port), redevelopment projects (OCII and Port), and EV charging which will serve municipal, housing, and commercial loads.
-SFPUC has completed an initial study for strategic investments to meet this demand.
-Over the next year, Power will expand on this analysis to plan for further investment opportunities.
-SFPUC - Treasure Island and Southeast Plants Nutrient Removal SFPUC will be embarking on major projects at Treasure Island and the Southeast Plant to address nutrient removal requirements as defined in Regional Watershed Permit issued in July 2024.
+SFPUC has initiated a process to plan for strategic investments to meet this demand.
+Over the next year, Power will complete the analysis to refine and vet these investment opportunities.